-Projected accumulated postretirement benefit obligation at June 30, 2004 \$ 572,960 a mandatory retirement plan for individuals who are employed by us in a bona fide executive or high policy-making position.
+On March 20, 2003, in order to begin planning for eventual management succession, the Board of Directors voted to establish a mandatory retirement plan for individuals who are employed by us in a bona fide executive or high policy-making position.
 There are currently two such individuals, the Chairman and CEO, and the President and COO.
 Under this plan, mandatory retirement will take place effective December 31 of the year in which the eligible individuals attain the age of 65.
-On an annual basis beginning in the year in which the designated individual attains the age of 65, a committee of the Board consisting of noninterested directors may determine to postpone the mandatory retirement date for that individual for one additional year for our benefit.
+On an annual basis beginning in the year in which the designated individual attains the age of 65, a committee of the Board consisting of non-interested directors may determine to postpone the mandatory retirement date for that individual for one additional year for our benefit.

 Under applicable law prohibiting discrimination in employment on the basis of age, we can impose a mandatory retirement age of 65 for our executives or employees in high policy-making positions only if each employee subject to the mandatory retirement age is entitled to an immediate retirement benefit at retirement age of at least \$44,000 per year.
 The benefits payable at retirement to Charles E. Harris, our Chairman and Chief Executive Officer, and Mel P. Melsheimer, our President, Chief Operating Officer and Chief Financial Officer, under our existing retirement plans do not equal this threshold.
-Mr. Harris has offered, for our benefit, to waive his right to exclude certain other benefits from this calculation, which makes it unlikely that any provision will have to be made for him in order for us to comply with this threshold requirement.
-For Mr. Melsheimer, however, a new plan was established to provide him with the difference between the benefit required under the age discrimination laws and that provided under our existing plans.
-The expense to us of providing the benefit under this new plan is currently estimated to be \$450,000.
-This benefit will be unfunded, and the expense is being amortized over the fiscal periods through the year ended December 31, 2004.
+A new plan was established to provide them with the difference between the benefit required under the age discrimination laws and that provided under our existing plans.
+For Mr. Harris, the expense to us of providing the benefit under this new plan, which prior to October 14, 2004, had been waived by Mr. Harris, is currently estimated to be \$76,597 and is being amortized over the fiscal periods through the year ended December 31, 2008.
+For Mr. Melsheimer, the expense to us of providing the benefit under this new plan is currently estimated to be \$247,516 and is being amortized over the fiscal periods through the year ended December 31, 2004.
+This benefit will be unfunded.